William Tyndale College

-William Tyndale College was a private nondenominational Christian college located in Farmington Hills, Michigan, United States.
-Named after 16th-century Protestant scholar William Tyndale, the college was founded as the Detroit Bible Institute in 1945, and became accredited by the American Association of Bible Colleges in 1954 and North Central Association of Colleges and Schools in 1988.
+William Tyndale College was a private Christian college located in Farmington Hills, Michigan, United States.
+Named after 16th-century Protestant scholar William Tyndale, the college was founded as the Detroit Bible Institute in 1945, and became accredited by the American Association of Bible Colleges in 1954 and the North Central Association of Colleges and Schools in 1988.
 William Tyndale College closed on December 31, 2004.
 Its motto was In essentials, unity; in non-essentials, liberty; and in all things, charity.